- Lions lounging in Gujarat

 Stay two-nights at the 5-star Taj Mahal Tower Wing (4Q).
 D

 From the monumental Gateway of India, set off across the Sea of Oman on an hour-long boat ride to visit Elephanta Island, which was named by the Portuguese after a large stone elephant which originally stood near the landing site and is now housed in the Victoria and Albert museum on the mainland.

 Catch a road train to the end of the jetty where steps lead up the hillside to the 5th to 6th-century rock-carved caves where you can venture inside and marvel at the ancient sculptured panels of Maheshmurti, the three-headed image of Lord Shiva, described by UNESCO as a “perfect expression” of Indian art.
 B, D

 Day 4 Nagpur to Pench

-Fly to Nagpur and continue by road to Pench for a two-night stay at the locally rated 3-star Tuli Corridor, set within the national park’s outer edge.
+Stay two nights at the 4-star Pench Jungle Camp (4Q), set within the national park’s outer edge.
 This pastoral jungle-style safari camp is a luxurious retreat from which you can explore Pench National Park.
 B, L, D

 Day 5 Pench National Park